garrandall/popular-music-data/tracks/leave-my-kitten-alone-little-willie-john.md

 Yes, I love my little kitten
 Like you hounddogs love your bone

-(Instrumental & sax)

 Mr. Dog, I'm gonna hit you on the top a yo' head
 The *Batgirl's gonna miss you
 And you'll wish that you were dead

-If you don't lee-ee-eave my kitten alone
+If you don't leave my kitten alone
 Yes, I love my little kitten
 Like all you hounddogs love your bone

 Oh yeah
 You better leave
 You better leave

-FADES-
-You better lee-ee-ee-eave.
+You better leave.

-Note:
-* Mr. Dog ('The Bathound) and *Batgirl, might refer to the comic characters from the 50's in Batman and Detective Comic Books.
-(Not sure, just guessing!)
-~